Understand Your Risk for Peripheral Artery Disease

-People who smoke and/or have Type 2 diabetes are at especially high risk for peripheral artery disease, or PAD.
-If you have risk factors for peripheral artery disease, get screened, even if you're not having symptoms.
+People who smoke and/or have diabetes are at especially high risk for PAD.
+If you have risk factors for PAD, get screened even if you’re not having symptoms.

-Certain risk factors for PAD can't be controlled, including:
+Some risk factors for PAD can’t be changed, including:

 • Increasing age